ReactForBeginners/exercise1-todo/README.md

 Alternatively you can use *refs* and *findDOMNode*.
 However, this techinque will be covered in exercise 2, so use controlled components in order to learn as much as possible.

+## key

+When you're creating components dynamically, each of them need a unique "key" attribute.
+See an example of this in the [lecture 1 notes](https://github.com/ReactForBeginners/course-overview/tree/master/lecture1) or [here.](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children)

 ## Stretch goals:

 * Enable the user to create multiple lists